 - An Alternative Route to Funding

-Doing so is even more difficult when starting with little to no capital.
-While borrowing from banks or relatives is typically the go-to path for small business owners, it’s not your only option.
+While borrowing from banks or bootstrapping is typically the go-to path for small business owners, it’s not your only option.

-In this article, we’re going to discuss the key types of grants small business owners can apply for, as well as the differences between each type.
+We’re going to discuss the key types of small business grants that business owners can apply for, as well as the differences between each type.
 We’ll also provide information on how to get grants, including how to find active grant opportunities that your company qualifies for and what you’ll need to do to apply for them.

 What Is a Small Business Grant?

 As opposed to business loans, business grants are provided without the expectation of repayment.
-However, along with the standards mentioned above, companies applying for specific grants may be required to follow certain stipulations upon being provided the funds.
+However, companies applying for specific grants may be required to follow certain stipulations upon being provided the funds.

-Along with that, it’s also worth mentioning that grants are given only to select applicants (i.e., those most qualified for them).
-Unlike business loans, which are offered on a case-by-case basis, grants aren’t available year-round—and your competition when applying for one will likely be pretty fierce.
+Also note that grants are given only to select applicants (i.e., those most qualified for them).
+Unlike business loans, which are offered on a case-by-case basis, grants aren’t available year-round — and your competition when applying for one will likely be fierce.

 The grants you’re going to want to look for typically fall into one of the following categories: